Holidays

 2. Partial Buyout

 Overview: Partial buyouts are similar to full buyouts, but the party only covers a designated section of the restaurant, rather than the full space.
-This means regular diners can still enjoy the restaurant, even though a “private” event is occurring.
-Partial buyouts are great for restaurants with private dining rooms that allow a party to feel private and exclusive, even when the restaurant has other guests.

 Benefits: If a restaurant has the right space, partial buyouts allow it to “have its cake and eat it too,” hosting private events while also generating revenue from the public.
 This means it gets the benefit of guaranteed revenue without the drawback of losing sales from normal service — which is especially important on New Year’s Eve, the most popular party night of the year.

 Drawbacks: Although partial buyouts are open to the public, they limit the amount of space available to them.
 On a night like New Year’s Eve, this means a restaurant still sacrifices some financial upside for the safety of guaranteed revenue.
 When marketed and planned incorrectly, a partial buyout can also create a bad experience for members of the private event, who may find that the public partygoers ruin the experience they imagined.
-Because of this, it’s extra important for restaurants to be transparent and set expectations with private parties ahead of the event.
+Because of this, it’s important for restaurants to be transparent and set expectations with private parties ahead of the event.

 3. New Year’s Eve Event With Reservations

 Drawbacks: With a reservations-only arrangement, the fixed menu and fixed seat limit caps how much alcohol the restaurant could potentially sell to the general public on the biggest party night of the year.
 Additionally, guests may fail to cancel or show up for their reservation, negatively affecting the restaurant’s sales projections for the evening.
 To combat this, restaurants can require a deposit at the time of booking or even collect a fee for no-shows or last-minute cancellations via their reservation system.
-However, despite these solutions, restaurants will still lose out on the full revenue potential had guests not canceled or no-showed in the first place.

 4. New Year’s Eve Ticketed Event